LGDiMaggio/LGDiMaggio/README.md

 # Hello, I'm Luigi Di Maggio 👋

-I'm Research Assistant at the Department of Mechanical and Aerospace Engineering of Politecnico di Torino.
+- I am Research Assistant at the Department of Mechanical and Aerospace Engineering of Politecnico di Torino.

-I am a Mechanical Engineer with PhD on Artificial Intelligence applied to machine fault diagnosis.
+- I am a Mechanical Engineer with PhD on Artificial Intelligence applied to machine fault diagnosis.

 My PhD in few words:
 - rotating machinery vibration testing.